suitenumerique/meet/docs/installation/compose.md

 ## Step 3: Configure your firewall

-If you are using a firewall as it is usually recommanded in a production environment you will need to allow the webservice traffic on ports 80 and 443 but also to allow UDP traffic for the WebRTC service.
+If you are using a firewall as it is usually recommended in a production environment you will need to allow the webservice traffic on ports 80 and 443 but also to allow UDP traffic for the WebRTC service.

 The following ports will need to be opened:
 - 80/tcp - for TLS issuance